felimichalski/alkemy-fullstack-js/README.md

 - SESSION_SECRET: the word or phrase you want without special characters
 - NODEMAILER_EMAIL: your gmail account
 - NODEMAILER_PASSWORD: your google app password.

+To obtain a google app password, go to [Google account](https://myaccount.google.com/) > [Security](https://myaccount.google.com/security) > [2-Step verification](https://myaccount.google.com/signinoptions/two-step-verification/enroll-welcome) and activate it.
+Then, go back, click on App password, select app 'Other' and generate one.
+With that password you are able to use nodemailer system.